UESTC-WSH/mean-teacher/README.md

 # A Pytorch Implementation of Mean Teacher Semi-Supervised Deep Learning
 ## Introduction
 Follow the implementation of [mean-teacheer](https://github.com/CuriousAI/mean-teacher).
 I only tested performance on the cifar-10 dataset and the result is as follows:
-- using resnet model and 1000 labels (50000 images), in 180 epochs, the accuracy rate can reach 80%, which is close to the effect in the paper
+- using resnet model and 1000 labels (50000 images), in 180 epochs, the accuracy rate can reach 80%, which is close to the performance described in the paper[](https://arxiv.org/pdf/1703.01780.pdf)
 ![Figure_1](https://user-images.githubusercontent.com/34528863/168013626-2b007b7f-5b86-493e-9b7e-06958ba0368b.png)
 ## Run
 - torch environment: 1.8.1+cu111